 Cannabis businesses in New York State must have a cannabis license from the state to operate.
 The application process is rigorous, and the state has strict requirements for licensure.
 To get a cannabis business license in New York, you must first understand the licensing process and the requirements for licensure.

 The cannabis licensing process in New York is rigorous and detailed.
 There are several steps that you must take to apply for a cannabis license, and the state has specific requirements that you must meet.
 The licensing process begins with submitting an application to the state.
 This application will require detailed information about your cannabis business, including your business plan and operations plan.
 You must also provide information about the owners of your cannabis business and the financial backers of your operation.

 The state will also require specific documentation supporting your application.
 This may include background checks on all of the owners and financial backers of your cannabis business, as well as zoning and land use approvals for your business location.
 You may also need to provide evidence of financial stability for your cannabis business.

 If your cannabis business is approved for a license, you will be required to comply with a variety of state regulations.
 Some of the marijuana regulation include strict packaging and labeling requirements, bans on advertising, and restrictions on the types of cannabis products that you can sell.
 You must also comply with local regulations, which may be even more restrictive than state regulations.

 Types of cannabis business licenses available in New York

-According to Bill S854, there are eight different types of adult-use cannabis licenses available in New York:
+According to the New York cannabis laws, there are eight different types of adult-use cannabis licenses available in New York:

 - Adult-Use Cultivator License